Table of contents

 3. 38% of customers feel chatbots cannot relate to their problems

-What do you think about interacting with a chatbot?
+How do you feel about interacting with a chatbot?
 Do you get answers as expected?

 Our customer service survey noted that about 40% of consumers are frustrated with chatbots, as they aren’t able to relate to their issues.
 About 35% state that they want to interact with an actual human.